 He was a Laurance S. Rockefeller Visiting Fellow and Visiting Fellow in Ethics and Public Affairs at the Center for Human Values, Princeton University (2002-03), as well as a Postdoctoral Fellow at the Research School of Social Sciences at the ANU (1993-96).
 He was elected to the Australian Academy of the Humanities in 2009.
 His books include: The Self at Liberty: Political Argument and the Arts of Government (Cornell UP, 1997); Postcolonial Liberalism (Cambridge UP, 2002); Rights (Acumen and McGill Queens Press, 2008); the Ashgate Research Companion to Multiculturalism (2010) and (with Paul Patton and Will Sanders) Political Theory and the Rights of Indigenous Peoples (Cambridge UP, 2002).

-Deputy Vice-Chancellor Enterprise at the University of NSW.
+Director of Research Partnerships (Division of Research) at the University of NSW.
 (UNSW nominee)

 Vice-Principal Administration & Finance and Chief Financial Officer at the University of Melbourne (UoM nominee)

 Allan Tait is Vice-Principal Administration & Finance and Chief Financial Officer at the University of Melbourne.
 His portfolio includes finances, human resources, IT and facilities.
 Allan chairs the University’s commercial subsidiary and is a member of a number of other boards.

 Prior to joining the University he was a partner in the corporate finance group at PricewaterhouseCoopers, and finance director of the local investment banking subsidiary of the Toronto Dominion Bank.